Code-Institute-Submissions/lights-camera-quiz-time/README.md

 - [4n4ru CIP2 Guessing Bee](https://github.com/4n4ru/CI-P2-GuessingBee/blob/master/assets/js/guessing-bee.js)
 This repository was used and adapted to toggle between the home screen and the game screen.
 - [Brian Design - How to Make a Quiz App using HTML, CSS & Javascript](https://www.youtube.com/watch?v=f4fB9Xg2JEY) This walkthrough Youtube tutorial was used and adapated for the hover effect over the buttons on the home screen and the option divs on the game screen.
-This walkthrough was also used to calculate the value of the question index in the JS file displayQuestion function and the design of the question bank array.
+This walkthrough was also used to calculate the value of the question index in the JS file displayQuestion function.
 - [The Love Maths Walkthrough Porject](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LM101+2021_T1/courseware/2d651bf3f23e48aeb9b9218871912b2e/78f3c10a937c4fe09640c7c0098d16bd/)
 The walkthrough was used and adapted to write the function for when the DOM Content loads and for inspiration on how to use if else statements for the game to choose between a selection of data types and display the appropriate question herein.
 - [How to Read a JSON File in JavaScript](https://www.freecodecamp.org/news/how-to-read-json-file-in-javascript/)